University-of-Mons/sismic-tutorial/sismic-tutorial.md

 ## Defining unit tests

-Finally, the last way to test and validate your statechart is by doing unit testing, as it is done with conventionnal code.
+Finally, the last way to test and validate your statechart is by doing unit testing, as it is done with conventional code.
 It can be done using any testing library, but `unittest` will be used here.

 Testing the statechart can be done by using the interpreter object provided by sismic, queuing events, executing them and then asserting the expected results.